Direct semi-parametric estimation of the state price density implied in option prices: Introduction

-Here we introduce a new direct and flexible framework enabling smooth approximation of the state price density implied in option contracts (DESPD: direct estimation of the state price density).
-Our strategy leads to a penalized composite link model \citep{Eilers2007}.
-It is computationally efficient while ensuring arbitrage-free estimates.
+We introduce a direct and flexible framework enabling smooth estimation of the state price density implied in option contracts (DESPD: direct estimation of the state price density).
+Our strategy leads to a penalized composite link model \citep{Eilers2007} and complies with arbitrage-free requirements.
 We treat the observed prices as expected values of possible pay-offs at maturity, weighted by the latent (unknown) density.
-We model the logarithm of the latter as a smooth function, while matching the expected value of the possible contract values with the observed ones.
-The option prices and the SPD are estimated as functions of penalized regression coefficients, obtained by iterative weighted least squares.
-In analogy with \citet[][]{Eilers1996}, smoothness is induced by a discrete roughness penalty, allowing for efficient interpolation and extrapolation at unobserved support points \citep[see e.g.][]{Eilers2010}.
+We model the logarithm of the latter as a smooth function, using P-splines, while matching the expected value of the possible contract pay-offs with the observed ones.
+The option prices and the SPD are estimated as functions of penalized regression coefficients.
+Smoothness is induced by a discrete roughness penalty on the spline coefficients, \citep[in analogy with][]{Eilers1996} allowing for efficient interpolation and extrapolation at unobserved support points \citep[see e.g.][]{Eilers2010}.

-This work is organized as follows.
+This paper is organized as follows.
 In Section~\ref{sec_settings_estimation} we introduce the general setting of our approach and describe the estimation procedure.
-In Section~\ref{sec_asymp_noarbitrage} we discuss the asymptotic properties of the DESPD estimator and its consistency with the no-arbitrage requirements.
-In Section~\ref{sec_simulations} we evaluate the performance of our proposal through a simulation study, while in section~\ref{sec_application} we illustrate the results of a real data analysis.
-A discussion in Section~\ref{sec_discussion} concludes the paper.
+In Section~\ref{sec_noarbitrage} we prove the no-arbitrage properties of the DESPD estimator.
+A large simulation study is presented in Section~\ref{sec_simulations}.
+In section~\ref{sec_application} we illustrate the results obtained analyzing over one year of weekly option contracts written on the S\&P500 index.
+Concluding remarks and future research paths are discussed in Section~\ref{sec_discussion}.